lavie/runlike/README.md

                                        the host
-      --restart string                 Restart policy to apply when a container exits (default "no") -t, --tty                            Allocate a pseudo-TTY -u, --user string                    Username or UID (format:
+      --restart string                 Restart policy to apply when a container exits (default "no")
+      --runtime string                 Runtime to use for this container -t, --tty                            Allocate a pseudo-TTY -u, --user string                    Username or UID (format:
                                        <name|uid>[:<group|gid>])